Trading GoldIntroduction to Online Gold Trading (XAU/USD)

 Important Numbers for Gold Traders

-Today only 156,000 tons of Gold is available in all over the world.
+Today only 156,000 tons of Gold is available all over the world.
 2,500 extra tons are mined each year.

 Where Gold Came From?